CodeURJC-DAW-2024-25/webapp14/README.md

 # Noir & Blanc

-Mode Royale is an online clothing store where users can purchase products and leave reviews.
+Noir & Blanc is an online clothing store where users can purchase products and leave reviews.
 Additionally, administrators can manage the catalog and analyze sales

 ### 👩‍👩‍👦‍👦 TEAM MEMBERS
 | Name and surname    | URJC mail      | GitHub user      |